momonala/find-my/README.md

 (or a hash of its master key, for third-party tags where Apple leaves that field empty) for trackers — so an `id` survives a rename in the Find My app.

-`GET /dashboard` serves `src/templates/dashboard.html` plus `src/static/dashboard.{css,js}`: a device list (checkbox to show/hide, "Only" to isolate one, a color swatch shared with its plotted track) next to a [Leaflet](https://leafletjs.com/)/OpenStreetMap map plotting whichever devices are checked, with a time-range filter (last hour / 6 hours / 24 hours / 7 days / all time) so a long-running poller's history doesn't overwhelm the map.
-It's a plain client-side page calling the JSON routes above — no build step, no framework — but it does load Leaflet from unpkg and map tiles from CARTO, so it needs internet access and won't work fully offline.
+`GET /dashboard` (`src/templates/dashboard.html` + `src/static/dashboard.{css,js}`) is a plain client-side page calling the JSON routes above — no build step, no framework.
+A device list (checkbox to show/hide, "Only" to isolate one) sits next to a [Leaflet](https://leafletjs.com/)/OpenStreetMap map with a time-range filter (1h / 6h / 24h / 7d / all) so a long-running poller's history doesn't overwhelm it.
+It loads Leaflet and map tiles from CDNs, so it needs internet access.

 ```mermaid
 flowchart LR